versioneye/versioneye_maven_plugin/README.md

 # VersionEye Maven Plugin

-The [maven](http://maven.apache.org/) plugin for [VersionEye](http://www.versioneye.com) helps you to create or update a project at VersionEye.
+The [maven](http://maven.apache.org/) plugin for [VersionEye](http://www.versioneye.com) helps you to create/update a project at VersionEye.
-VersionEye is a platform for Continuous Updating.
+VersionEye is a Notification System for Software Libraries.
 It will help you to keep your projects up-to-date and automatically notify you about outdated dependencies.
 You can check it out here: [www.versioneye.com](http://www.versioneye.com).

 ## Install